MicrosoftDocs/fabric-docs/docs/workload-development-kit/extensibility-back-end.md

    To generate a manifest package file, build Fabric_Extension_BE_Boilerplate.
 This runs a three step process to generate the manifest package file:

    1. Trigger `ManifestValidator.ps1` on `WorkloadManifest.xml` in *Packages\manifest\* and trigger `ItemManifestValidator.ps1` on all items XMLs (e.g., `Item1.xml`) in *Packages\manifest\*.
 If the validation fails, an error file is generated.
 You can view the validation scripts in *ValidationScripts\*.
    1. If an error file exists, the build fails with `Validation errors with either manifests or default values`.
-Double select on the error in VIsual Studio to see the error file.
+Double select on the error in Visual Studio to see the error file.
    1. After successful validation, pack the `WorkloadManifest.xml` and `Item1.xml` files into ManifestPackage.1.0.0.nupkg.
 The resulting package is in **src\bin\Debug**.

    Copy the ManifestPackage.1.0.0.nupkg file to the path defined in the workload-dev-mode.json configuration file.